Tuchola Forest National Park: Features

 The area of the Tuchola Forest was shaped by the Scandinavian Glacier; for the most part, it is covered by sandy plains.
 These plains are diversified by dunes and lakes.
 The lakes are long and narrow, creating channels, of which the longest is 17 km.
 The soil in the park is of poor quality.

 There are more than 20 lakes in the park, some of them are pristine, of crystal-clear waters (e.g., Gacno Wielkie and Male, Nierybno, Gluche).
-Around 25 species of fish can be found here as well as European beavers.
+Around 25 species of fish can be found here as well as Eurasian beavers.

 The national park is a heaven for birds — there are 144 species, including crane and eagle owl.
-The symbol of the park — the wood grouse — until recently was common in the area, especially in the Forest District of Klosnowo.
+The symbol of the park — the western capercaillie — until recently was common in the area, especially in the Forest District of Klosnowo.
 Now, authorities of the national park, plan to reintroduce this bird.
 A particularly important part of fauna are bats: several species thrive in the park.